How to get a Virginia Marijuana Cultivation License

 - Product Manufacturers: 60 licenses

-These numbers do not take into consideration any previously established medical cannabis business and/or hemp processors.
+These numbers do not take into consideration any previously established medical cannabis by the board of pharmacy business and/or hemp processors.

 The licensing authority will also establish criteria to evaluate new licensees based on the density of retail stores in the community and to consider any negative public health outcomes in the community.

-Vertical integration (owning multiple types of cannabis businesses) would not be allowed except in the case of:
+The law does not allow vertical integration (owning multiple types of cannabis businesses) except in the case of:

-- Existing medical cannabis businesses, all of which are vertically integrated, and hemp processors may be vertically integrated if they:
+- Existing medical cannabis businesses, all of which are vertically integrated, and hemp processors, must:

 - pay a $1 million fee to the Virginia Cannabis Equity Loan Fund and the Virginia Cannabis Equity Reinvestment Fund; and